lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

 [![terra-wk-arch](/images/terra-wk-arch.png)]()

- Terra Workflows are written with WDL scripts.
+ Terra Workflows are written with WDL workflow scripts.
 Terra implements a persistent cromwell server cluster on GCP.
 Terra workflows run using Google Cloud Storage buckets, GCP Virtual Machines and the Cloud Life Sciences API (also called PAPI for pipelines API).

  You can configure existing workflows or create your own workflows.
 Terra includes examples - these are runnable pre-configured workflows.
 Workflows can implement standard bioinformatics tools, such as [GATK](https://software.broadinstitute.org/gatk/) - shown below, or [Hail](https://hail.is/).
 Workflows can also run your own custom tools or scripts.

   [![gatk-concepts](/images/gatk-concepts.png)]()